Follicular Unit Transplantation (FUT) Hair Transplants

-Are there any side effects from a FUT hair transplant?
+Are there any side effects after the procedure?

 In rare cases, some existing hair in the recipient area suffers a syndrome known as shock loss.
 This happens in reaction to follicles being planted in the scalp.
 We prescribe medicine to stabilise your recipient area and our surgeons use techniques to minimise shock loss.
 If shock loss occurs these hairs can still return during the regrowth period.